 How old are you?
-Before you all-knowingly blurt out two numbers, you know the number of times you’ve celebrated your birthday, know that you have another, even more, important age: your Fitness Age also is known as your biological age which is the state of your body’s systems, cells and parts.
+Before you all-knowingly blurt out two numbers, you know the number of times you’ve celebrated your birthday, know that you have another, even more, important; your Fitness Age also is known as your biological age which is the state of your body’s systems, cells and parts.

-We know it might be a little bit confusing: What Fitness Age?
-Does my body, health, and physical fitness age differently?
+We know it might be a little bit confusing; What is fitness age?
+Does my body, health, and physical fitness develop differently?
 Yes.
 It’s quite different, but it says a lot about your life expectancy at that.

 Your biological age is not fixed.
-Rather, it’s influenced daily by the lifestyle choices you make, including exercise, diet, stress, sleep, and more.
-Simply put, you can be 30 years old, but because of your poor lifestyle choices, your fitness age can be 50, or even 60.
+Instead, it’s influenced daily by the lifestyle choices you make, including exercise, diet, stress, sleep, and more.
+Simply put, you can be 30 years old, but because of your poor lifestyle choices, could have an age of 50, or even 60.
 You may actually be younger or older than your chronological age suggests.

 Calculating your fitness age:

-Using these information and the researchers’ guide computation table, your Fitness Age is calculated by the VO2max, a measure of how much oxygen the body is able to take in.
+Using this information and the researchers’ guide computation table, your Fitness Age is calculated by the VO2max, a measure of how much oxygen the body is able to take in.

 What can your fitness age tell you about your health?

 Knowing your fitness age can send the alarm: should you make changes and strive to live a healthier life as early as now?
-By knowing your fitness age, it can never be too late.
+It can never be too late

-It can be used to compare your fitness with that of other people of the same age, knowing if you are right on track.
+It can be used to compare your fitness with that of other people around the same, to see if you are right on track.
 But you shouldn’t use it in justifying your bad lifestyle and diet choices.
-Knowing other people’s fitness age can also serve as an inspiration for you: A 50-year-old man conceivably could have a fitness age between 30 and 75!
+But can also serve as an inspiration for you: A 50-year-old man conceivably could have a fitness age between 30 and 75!

 By being aware of how your body really ages, you can know how to respond: should you be healthier?
 Can you relax with the thought that your insides are alright?